-Concertmaster Albanian-American violinist Brunilda Myftaraj has drawn enthusiastic accolades from audiences as well as critical acclaim for her masterful musicianship in her native Albania, as well as Italy, Greece, France, Morocco, Austria, Switzerland, Poland, Israel and in the United States.
-She has been praised by the New London Day critic as an “especially fine and beautiful player”.
-Myftaraj’s teachers are some of worlds finest which include 9 times Grammy winner Emerson String Quartet, She graduated with the Highest Honors from the Conservatory of Fine Arts in Tirana, Albania.
-She furthered her studies in Switzerland, Italy and United States.
-Her teachers have included some of the world’s finest, Proletare Skenderi, Piero Faulli of the Quartetto Italiano, Alberto Lissy, Phil Setzer, Eugene Drucker, Rafael Druian, and Renato Bonacini.
+Albanian American violinist Brunilda Myftaraj has drawn enthusiastic accolades from audiences as well as critical acclaim for her masterful musicianship in her native Albania, as well as Italy, Greece, France, Marocco, Austria, Switzerland, Poland, Israel, and in the United States.
+The New London Day critic praised her as an “especially fine and beautiful player.”
+She graduated with the Highest Honors from the renowned Conservatory of Fine Arts in Tirana and has studied throughout Europe and the United States.
+Her teachers have included some of the world’s finest, Proletare Skenderi, Piero Faulli, Alberto Lissy, Phil Setzer, Eugene Drucker, Rafael Druian, and Renato Bonacini.
 She has been featured as a soloist with the Hartford Symphony Orchestra and the Connecticut Virtuosi Chamber Orchestra as well as other orchestras.
 She is an active recitalist, some of the series included Piano and Friends Chamber Music in Tucson Arizona, Mostly Mozart in Napa Valley, the Schubert Club in Minneapolis Westchester chamber music series, Music & friends of Manchester, and many more.

 Assistant Concertmaster, Laurel Thurman received her Bachelor and Master’s degrees from the University of Memphis, and was awarded a Doctor of Musical Arts in violin performance from the University of Arizona.
 Her research in string pedagogy has taken her to England and Japan, where she studied with Sheila Nelson and Shinichi Suzuki.
 Active as a performing musician, Ms. Thurman has been a member of the Hartford, Memphis, Tucson, and Rockford, Illinois Symphony Orchestras, and the Ravinia Festival Orchestra in Chicago.
 She has taught in public schools in Arizona and Connecticut, and at Northern Illinois University and the University of Connecticut.
 Currently, Ms. Thurman performs with the Connecticut Virtuosi Chamber Orchestra.